 Octopus vs Squid vs Cuttlefish: What's the Difference?

-Quick answer — All three are cephalopods.
-Octopus has 8 arms, no tentacles, no internal shell, and is the meatiest — it needs long, slow cooking.
-Squid (calamari) has 8 arms + 2 tentacles, a torpedo body, and a clear plastic-like quill — mild and tender if cooked fast or slow.
-Cuttlefish has 8 arms + 2 tentacles, a wide flat body, and a hard cuttlebone — the richest and most tender of the three.
+Quick answer: All three are cephalopods.
+Octopus has 8 arms, no tentacles, no internal shell, and is the meatiest; it needs long, slow cooking.
+Squid (calamari) has 8 arms + 2 tentacles, a torpedo body, and a clear plastic-like quill; it is mild and tender if cooked fast or slow.
+Cuttlefish has 8 arms + 2 tentacles, a wide flat body, and a hard cuttlebone; it is the richest and most tender of the three.

 Key facts: